 - Debris in the attic: Squirrels bring in plant materials to build dreys and food to store in caches.

 - Chewed entry points: In order to get into your home, squirrels will chew small holes for themselves.

 Urban Jungle Squirrel Removal Services

-You can trust Urban Jungle’s wildlife trapping and removal services to get rid of squirrels in your house.
+Whether you have a squirrel stuck in your attic or squirrels getting in under your roof, you can trust Urban Jungle’s wildlife trapping and removal services to get rid of the squirrels in your house for good.
 With our exclusion and repair services, our team will fix any chewed wires or entry points to ensure your home is safe and you won’t have any more unwanted visitors.

-Start getting rid of your squirrel problem once and for all by contacting us today!
+Squirrels driving you nuts?
+Start getting rid of your squirrel problem once and for all by contacting us today for squirrel extermination!